ucsb-cs148-w26/pj01-gaucho-guide/docs/MANUAL.md

 The Chatbot Assistant lets you ask questions and receive personalized planning help.
 You can use it to:

-Ask about degree or major requirements
+* Ask about degree or major requirements

-See which requirements you have completed and which are still remaining
+* See which requirements you have completed and which are still remaining

-Explore course options that fit your academic path
+* Explore course options that fit your academic path

-Generate possible schedules based on your preferred unit load and workload
+* Generate possible schedules based on your preferred unit load and workload

-Get guidance tailored to your goals (such as graduation timelines or professional tracks)
+* Get guidance tailored to your goals (such as graduation timelines or professional tracks)

-Simply type your questions or planning needs into the chat, and the assistant will guide you step-by-step.
+* Simply type your questions or planning needs into the chat, and the assistant will guide you step-by-step.

-## Login

-The web interface allows students to:

-View and organize course information

-Plan future quarters

-Map out a multi-year academic path

-Compare different scheduling options

-GOLD Lens Browser Extension

-While browsing the UCSB course registration site, students can:

-Hover over courses to see extra details

-View general course difficulty or rigor

-See grade distribution data

-View instructor ratings

-Access helpful context without switching tabs

 ## History

 The History feature keeps track of your past interactions and planning activity so you can easily revisit previous information.
 You can:

-Review earlier chatbot conversations
+* Review earlier chatbot conversations

-See schedules or plans you created before
+* See schedules or plans you created before

-Compare past and current options
+* Compare past and current options

-Continue planning without starting over
+* Continue planning without starting over

 This helps you stay organized and saves time when making updates to your schedule.